Nazism in the Americas: Coming of World War II

-The Friends of New Germany dissolved in the 1930s.
-The German American Bund, led by Fritz Kuhn, formed in 1935 and lasted until America formally entered World War II in 1941.
+The Friends of New Germany dissolved in December 1935 when Hess ordered all German citizens to leave the group after realizing that the organization was not beneficial to advancing their cause.
+The German American Bund, led by Fritz Kuhn, was formed in 1936 and lasted until America formally entered World War II in 1941.
 The Bund existed with the goal of a united America under ethnic German rule and following Nazi ideology.
 It proclaimed communism as their main enemy and expressed anti-Semitic attitudes.
-Inspired by the Hitler Youth, the Bund created its own youth division, where members "took German lessons, received instructions on how to salute the swastika, and learned to sing the 'Horst Wessel Lied' and other Nazi songs."
+Inspired by the Hitler Youth, the Bund created its youth division, where members "took German lessons, received instructions on how to salute the swastika, and learned to sing the 'Horst Wessel Lied' and other Nazi songs."
 The Bund continued to justify and glorify Hitler and his movements in Europe during the outbreak of World War II.
-After Germany invaded Poland in 1939, Bund leaders released a statement demanding that America stay neutral in the ensuing conflict, and expressed sympathy for Germany's war effort.
+After Germany invaded Poland in 1939, Bund leaders released a statement demanding that America stay neutral in the ensuing conflict and expressed sympathy for Germany's war effort.
 The Bund reasoned that this support for the German war effort was not disloyal to the United States, as German-Americans would "continue to fight for a Gentile America free of all atheistic Jewish Marxist elements."

 After many internal and leadership disputes, the Bund's executive committee agreed to disband the party the day after the bombing of Pearl Harbor.
-On December 11, 1941, the United States formally declared war on Germany, and Bund headquarters were raided by Treasury Department agents.
+On December 11, 1941, the United States formally declared war on Germany, and Treasury Department agents raided Bund headquarters.
 The agents seized all records and arrested 76 Bund leaders.